SEN Information report

 -High quality teaching

--Potters Green staff will have regular training in various SEN areas.
+-Potters Green staff will have regular training in various SEND areas.

 -Specialist aids and equipment will be provided in accordance with assessed needs.